-Priyanka Chopra arrives at the Royal Wedding of Meghan Markle and Prince Harry
+Priyanka Chopra attends the Royal Wedding of Meghan Markle and Prince Harry

 Also read | Royal Wedding 2018 LIVE UPDATES: Guests start arriving at St George’s Chapel for Meghan Markle-Prince Harry’s wedding

-Priyanka has often been heard singing praises of the former actor and soon-to-be-royal.
+Priyanka has often been heard singing praises of Meghan Markle.
 In a Times article about the 100 most influential people, Priyanka had written glowingly about Meghan.

 “Somewhere among biryani, poutine and endless conversations, I realized just how deeply Meghan Markle cares for the world.
 With her, what you see is real, and what you get is a relatable young woman with her heart and mind in the right place.
 Her compassion, evident in the causes she supports, and her drive to break down stereotypes—obvious in her actions—will connect her to a generation in much need of kindness.
 Love always, my friend.
 Live happily ever after,” Priyanka’s article read.